swimlane/DocSPA/src/docs/content.md

 When viewing to a homepage (`/` or `README`), if the current directory contains a `_coverpage.md` file it is loaded as an overlay over the `README.md` file.

-i> The cover page can be set using the `coverpage` property set in `docspa.config.ts`.
-Set this value to `false` to turn off the coverpage feature.
+i> The cover page can be set using the `coverpage` property set in `docspa.config.ts`. i> Set this value to `false` to turn off the coverpage feature.